willbush/blog/content/blog/synology-nas-backup.md

 ~~This year I added Wasabi because of it's S3 conformance, the backup steps are nearly exactly the same, and low cost.~~ - edit (2023-08-12) actually after some time using the service I found it to be much more expensive than Blackblaze B2 ~$6 / month.
-So I wouldn't recommend it if your usecase is similar to mine.
+So I wouldn't recommend it if your use case is similar to mine.

 # Hardware